 We had previously adopted the 1996 Employee Comprehensive Stock Plan ("1996 Comprehensive Plan") and the 1996 Non-Employee Director Plan (the "1996 Director Plan") under which our officers, employees and affiliates, and our non-employee directors, respectively, were eligible to receive stock option grants.
 Our employees were also eligible to receive restricted stock grants under the 1996 Comprehensive Plan.
-We previously reserved 14,500,000 and 1,300,000 shares of common stock for issuance pursuant to the 1996 Comprehensive Plan and the 1996 Director Plan, respectively.
-The 1996 Comprehensive Plan and the 1996 Director Plan expired on July 10, 2006, and therefore we are no longer permitted to grant new options under either plan.
+We previously reserved 14,500,000 and 1,300,000 shares of Common Stock for issuance pursuant to the 1996 Comprehensive Plan and the 1996 Director Plan expired on July 10, 2006, and therefore we are no longer permitted to grant new options under either plan.
 The expiration of the 1996 Comprehensive Plan and the 1996 Director Plan does not affect outstanding option grants, which will expire in accordance with their terms.